All-terrain power wheelchairs differ from standard power chairs in many important ways.

 All-Terrain Power Chairs Take Mobility to the Extreme

-Power chairs are either purchased, or prescribed, for the fulfillment of mobility-related activities of daily living within the home environment.
+Power hairs are either purchased, or prescribed, for the fulfillment of mobility-related activities of daily living within the home environment.
 All-terrain power wheelchairs, with their extra large, wide-tread tires, are designed primarily for driving over rough, outdoor surfaces.

 Some are equipped with crawler tracks to handle conditions which would be extremely difficult, and potentially hazardous, for a medical power wheelchair.
 These include: